Physical Therapy in Oklahoma City for Knee

 Some patients may be referred to a doctor for further diagnosis.
 Once your diagnostic examination is complete, the Physical Therapists at FYZICAL Oklahoma City have treatment options that will help speed your recovery, so that you can more quickly return to your active lifestyle.

-At FYZICAL Oklahoma City, our goal is to help speed your recovery so that you can more quickly return to your everyday activities.
+At FYZICAL Oklahoma City, our goal is to help you keep your pain under control, ensure you place only a safe amount of weight on the healing knee, and improve your strength and range of motion.
 When your recovery is well under way, regular visits to our office will end.
 Although we will continue to be a resource, you will be in charge of doing your exercises as part of an ongoing home program.

 FYZICAL Oklahoma City provides services for Physical Therapy in Oklahoma City.